 The Executive Committee informs the WBMT Board while managing business matters between Board meetings.
 Membership includes the elected President, Vice President, Treasurer, Secretary, Past President and WBMT Representative to the WHO.
 The final role, WBMT Representative to the WHO, was added to the Executive Committee in 2016 and is filled by the Past President.
 As noted above, appointed Co-Chairs of the now nine Standing Committees (Sections 2.3 and 3.0) serve on the Executive Committee.
-The Executive Committee conducts monthly hour-long teleconferences, and minutes of these meetings are also posted on a password-protected section of the WBMT collaboration website.
+The Executive Committee conducts monthly hour-long teleconferences, and minutes of these meetings are posted on a password-protected section of the WBMT collaboration website.

-Following existing Nomination and Election House Rules (which were reviewed and revised through 2016-2023), and with input from Board members, an ad hoc Nominating Committee, including one representative from each WHO region, convenes as necessary.
-In 2023, no changes took place in the Elected Officers.
+Following existing Nomination and Election House Rules (which were reviewed and revised through 2016-2024), and with input from Board members, an ad hoc Nominating Committee, including one representative from each WHO region, convenes as necessary.
+In 2024, changes took place in the Elected Officers.

-WBMT Elected Officers - Serve on Executive Committee and Board 2023 President Mahmoud Aljurf April 1, 2024 End of term Past President and WHO representative Hildegard Greinix April 1, 2025 End of term Vice President Mickey Koh April 1, 2024 End of first term Secretary Sebastian Galeano April 1, 2024 End of first term Treasurer Annalisa Ruggeri April 1, 2024 End of first term
+WBMT Elected Officers - Serve on Executive Committee and Board 2024 President Damiano Rondelli April 1, 2026 End of term Past President Mahmoud Aljurf April 1, 2026 End of term Vice President Mickey Koh April 1, 2026 End of second term Secretary Sebastian Galeano April 1, 2026 End of second term Treasurer Annalisa Ruggeri April 1, 2026 End of second term WHO representative Hildegard Greinix April 1, 2025 End of term